milesdwilliams15/milesdwilliams15.github.io/research.md

 **Blogging**

-I occasionally have contributed to <a href="https://religioninpublic.blog/">Religion in Public. <a href = "https://religioninpublic.blog/2021/01/21/white-conservative-religious-and-aid-skeptical/">In my latest contribution, I discuss links between anti-immigrant attitudes among religious conservatives in the U.S. and support for foreign aid spending.
+I occasionally have contributed to [Religion in Public](https://religioninpublic.blog/).
+[In my latest contribution](https://religioninpublic.blog/2021/01/21/white-conservative-religious-and-aid-skeptical/), I discuss links between anti-immigrant attitudes among religious conservatives in the U.S. and support for foreign aid spending.